centreborelli/tsd/README.md

     sudo apt-get update
     sudo apt-get install libgdal-dev gdal-bin

-If you are working in a venv, `python-gdal` won't be accessible from scratch, so please install GDAL Python bindings with pip:

-    pip install gdal=={YOUR_GDAL_VERSION} --global-option build_ext --global-option=`gdal-config --cflags`

 ## Python packages
 The required Python packages are listed in the file `requirements.txt`.
 They can be installed with `pip`:

     pip install -r requirements.txt

-## Install tsd as a global python package
+## Install TSD as a global python package
-Once gdal and its python wrapper are correctly installed on your machine (please make sure you can perform a `import osgeo`), you can run `python setup.py install`.
+Once `gdal` is correctly installed on your machine you can run

-_Note_: There is currently a problem retrieving tifffile dependency, so you'll have to do a `pip install tifffile` separately.
+    python setup.py install